 Will this game be released for Android and/or IOS?

 Yes, certainly for Android, and most likely for IOS as well.
-It has already been tested on Android and works perfectly.

 Why are the graphics so blocky?